MAINE HUNGER INITIATIVE

 To respond to a systemic crisis that had grown unabated for decades, Preble Street created the Maine Hunger Initiative (MHI) in 2008 to meet immediate food needs, offset food supply shortages, and develop long-term solutions to hunger.

 Maine Hunger Initiative first took action to offset food supply shortages for food pantries in Maine in early 2009, partnering with United Way and private funders throughout Maine on the Food for Maine project which raised nearly $300,000 to stock pantry shelves across the state.

 It next developed efficient, client-centered emergency food services at Preble Street, merging with St. Luke’s Soup Kitchen and partnering with hundreds of faith groups, civic organizations, businesses, and individuals to operate eight soup kitchens and a food pantry.

-- Make Maine an anti-hunger leader, particularly in child-related food policies such as the availability of stigma-free breakfast and summer meals for all Maine children
+- Make Maine an anti-hunger leader, particularly in child-related food policies such as the availability of stigma-free school breakfast and summer meals for all Maine children

 - Develop best practices and education/training at points of access (e.g. food pantries, Head Start) throughout the state